zendesk/ruby-kafka/README.md

 **Note:** the specs require a working [Docker](https://www.docker.com/) instance, but should work out of the box if you have Docker installed.
 Please create an issue if that's not the case.

 [![Circle CI](https://circleci.com/gh/zendesk/ruby-kafka.svg?style=shield)](https://circleci.com/gh/zendesk/ruby-kafka/tree/master)

+## Support and Discussion

+If you've discovered a bug, please file a [Github issue](https://github.com/zendesk/ruby-kafka/issues/new), and make sure to include all the relevant information, including the version of ruby-kafka and Kafka that you're using.

+If you have other questions, or would like to discuss best practises, how to contribute to the project, or any other ruby-kafka related topic, [join our Slack team](https://ruby-kafka-slack.herokuapp.com/)!

 ## Roadmap